 They've got to see that there's a real potential that we may have to use military force.

-I appreciate the uh call, John.
+I appreciate the call, John.

-Very quickly, uh, you're in the news again today, Ambassador L. Uh Paul Bremer the third, uh some question about U.S. intelligence focusing on those weapons of mass destruction, taking our eye off the ball with the insurgency.
+Some question about U.S. intelligence focusing on those weapons of mass destruction, taking our eye off the ball with the insurgency.

-Certainly you expected an insurgency, maybe just not as strong as it was.
+Certainly, you expected an insurgency, maybe just not as strong as it was.

 That's right.